-When a student has been absent from class, it is that student's responsibility to further check with the teacher before or after school for information about the missed assignment, notes, or activity from that class.
-Parents are encouraged to make arrangements in a student's day to allow time for those "missed work conferences" with each teacher before or after school.
-During the busy school day, it is an unrealistic expectation that lessons missed from previous days can be shared, taught, and assessed with your student during passing periods or during regular class time.
+When a student has been absent from class, it is the student's responsibility to further check with the teacher before or after school for information about the missed assignment, notes, or activity from that class.
+Parents are encouraged to make arrangements in their student's day to allow time for those "missed work conferences" before or after school.
+During the busy school day, it is an unrealistic expectation that lessons can be shared, taught, and assessed with your student during passing periods, or regular class time.